mmhosseinzadeh9190/daily-news-website/README.md

 To properly set up the received files for your use, please follow these steps to install the required node_modules package:

-1. Navigate to the 'components' directory within the project folder.
+1. Navigate to the `components` directory within the project folder.
 2. Open a terminal window while positioned in this directory.
 3. Run the command `npm install` in the terminal.